oddopuscomposer/oddopuscomposer.github.io/_posts/2026-01-02-proc-gen-part-1-names.md

 <p>
 <div class="row mt-2">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/blog_images/LighthouseSeaCurse.gif" class="float-left img-fluid rounded z-depth-1" max-width="268px" title="Sea curse scene from the film The Lighthouse" %}
+        {% include figure.liquid loading="eager" path="assets/img/blog_images/LighthouseSeaCurse.gif" class="float-left img-fluid rounded" max-width="268px" title="Sea curse scene from the film The Lighthouse" %}
     </div>
     <div class="col-sm mt-2 mt-md-0">
     Names are how we address each other, how legal agreements are signature, our identity status made official.
-Plus we totally need a name to properly curse someone.<br>
+Plus we totally need a name to properly curse someone.
 Names can give power and are power.
 Victor never names his composite creature in the book *Frankenstein* despite its clear dismay and display of considerable humanity, and so Victor never accepts the being to be treated humanely.
     </div>
 </div>
 </p>